Tips For Removing Blood Stains From Fabric And Clothing

 What that means is that there are a lot of different ways to remove blood stains from clothing, many of which actually do work.

 If you know of an additional tip you'd like to share that you don't already see below, I would also love to hear from you!
-You can share your tips for how to remove blood stains here, or read other tips for other surfaces which have already been submitted.
+You can share your tips here, or read other tips for other surfaces which have already been submitted.

 Please note that the tips below are focused on home remedies and other homemade stain removal options.
 Of course, there are also many commercial blood stain removers available.
 If you've got a favorite you can share your stain remover review here, to tell me all about it.